-\textbf{Distillation Training Strategy.} To assess the effectiveness of our knowledge-distillation strategy, we evaluate three variants on the 7-Scenes~\citep{shotton2013scene}, NRGBD~\citep{azinovic2022neural}, and ETH3D~\citep{eth3d} datasets: (i) the global self-attention teacher VGGT, (ii) StreamVGGT without knowledge distillation, and (iii) StreamVGGT with knowledge distillation.
-The results in Table~\ref{tab:ablation_1} demonstrate that the causal model without distillation shows significantly higher reconstruction errors, indicating its limited ability to learn effective representations with constrained resources.
-In contrast, the distilled StreamVGGT achieves performance close to VGGT across all 3D reconstruction metrics remains within an acceptable range, while the model still benefits from a low-latency, streaming design, confirming that the distillation strategy effectively transfers the teacher ability to capture global context to our causal architecture and supports real-time streaming reconstruction.
+\textbf{Distillation Training Strategy.} To assess the effectiveness of our knowledge-distillation strategy, we evaluated three variants on the 7-Scenes~\citep{shotton2013scene}, NRGBD~\citep{azinovic2022neural}, and ETH3D~\citep{eth3d} datasets: (i) the global self-attention teacher VGGT~\citep{wang2025vggtvisualgeometrygrounded}, (ii) StreamVGGT without KD, and (iii) StreamVGGT with KD. \Cref{tab:ablation_1} shows that under the same training budget, the model trained without distillation exhibits higher reconstruction errors, indicating its limited ability to learn effective representations with constrained resources.
+In contrast, the distilled StreamVGGT achieves performance close to VGGT across all 3D reconstruction metrics while still operating within a low-latency, streaming architecture.

 \textbf{Cached Memory Token Mechanism.} To evaluate the effect of our cached memory token mechanism and FlashAttention-2~\citep{flashattention2} on inference speedup and memory reduction, we provide a ablation experiment in \cref{Tab:flashattn_cache}.
 The results clearly demonstrate that cached memory token mechanism reduces inference time and the FlashAttention-2 reduces the memory overhead.

 \textbf{Visualizations}.
 StreamVGGT delivers photorealistic scene reconstructions with superior geometric fidelity, fewer outliers, and accuracy in complex environments, as shown in \Cref{fig:Visualization}.